openjdk/guide/src/next.md

 ## Filing a Bug

 When a new failure is found in the JDK a bug should be filed to describe and track the issue.
 Depending on your role in the OpenJDK you can either use the [Bug Report Tool](https://bugreport.java.com/) or, if you are Author in an OpenJDK Project, report the bug directly in the [JDK Bug System](https://bugs.openjdk.java.net/).
 Try to make the bug report as complete as possible to make it easier to triage and investigate the bug.
-It's not the reporter's responsibility to set a correct priority, but a good guess is always better than a default value.
-To help with setting the right priority consider things like how the bug impacts the product and our testing, how likely is it that the bug triggers, and how difficult is it to work around the bug if it's not fixed soon.
+It's not the reporter's responsibility to set a correct priority, but a qualified guess is always better than a default value.
+To help with setting the right priority consider things like how the bug impacts the product and our testing, how likely is it that the bug triggers, how difficult is it to work around the bug if it's not fixed soon, and whether it's a recent regression, since that may break existing applications.
+Regressions are often higher priority than long standing bugs and may block a release if not fixed.

 A few things to keep in mind when filing a new bug: